nachoaIvarez/diango-impersonation/README.md

 If you want to impersonate a custom user model:
 -----------------------------------------------
-* Define a string with "«name of the app with your custom model».«name of your custom model»", case sensitive.
+* Define a string with "«name of the app with your custom model».«name of your custom model»", case sensitive:

 settings.py:
 ```